2010

 The techniques must work for officers of all sizes and both genders; we understand that there may be no second chance.
 The training must be intense yet simple, aggressive yet controlled.

-In IKI we are please to be able to draw from the police experience of not only our instructors but also from our members, many of who are police officers or involved in other aspects of law enforcement; prison guards, corrections officers, security guards, bounty hunters, etc. We are constantly reevaluating, evolving and growing.
+In IKI we are pleased to be able to draw from the police experience of not only our instructors but also from our members, many of whom are police officers or involved in other aspects of law enforcement, prison guards, corrections officers, security guards, bounty hunters, etc. We are constantly reevaluating, evolving and growing.
 We are never content.

 We are very clear with our techniques, there are no secrets reserved only for "masters", no hiding of the ugly truth and realty of violence.
 We never make false claims or exaggerated.
 We are an open book.
 Our police community serves and protects us; we owe them our best efforts.